SArpnt/joinFunction/README.md

 take whatever you want from the code but please give credit and possibly a link to the repository

-if you put underscores as spaces in your variable names you aren't allowed to use this code (but i won't enforce it)
+if you put underscores or dashes as spaces in your regular variable names\
+(so not const or \#define) you aren't allowed to use this code\
+(but i won't enforce it)